mbenhamd/artificialmind-website/_posts/2019-10-21-meta-learning-deep-energy-based-memory-models.md

 description: "They study the problem of learning associative memory -- a system which is able to retrieve a remembered pattern based on its distorted or incomplete version."
 date: 2019-10-21
 feature_image: https://yt3.ggpht.com/a/AGF-l7-ncmSiLyMlXHexWBJfa61xH8Y02WWQbnI4rg=s900-c-k-c0xffffffff-no-rj-mo
-tags: [Energy-based Memory Models, Associative memory, Gradient-Based Meta-Learning]
+tags: [Energy-based Memory Models, Associative memory, Gradient-Based Meta-Learning,EBMM]
 ---

 *Presentation of a Paper avalaible [here](https://arxiv.org/pdf/1910.02720.pdf)*\: